PX4/PX4-Devguide/simulation-gazebo.md

 pxh>
 ```

-Right-clicking the quadrotor model allows to enable follow mode from the context menu, which is handy to keep it in view.
+> ** Note ** Right-clicking the quadrotor model allows to enable follow mode from the context menu, which is handy to keep it in view.

 ## Taking it to the Sky